nourabulnasr/pdf-gpt-nono/README.md

-# 📘 AI PDF Chatbot – Built by Nounie
+# 📘 AI PDF Chatbot – Built by Nour

 > A Streamlit web app that lets you upload any PDF and chat with it — powered by LangChain, FAISS, and OpenAI GPT models.